JakeBamrah/ad-prediction-app/README.md

 #### What does it do?

 - Common AD testing metrics are entered for an individual.
-- These metrics are used to derive a set of MRI datapoints using sample data that can be associated with that individual.
+- These metrics are used to derive a set of MRI datapoints[^1] using sample data that can be associated with that individual.
 - The AD testing and MRI data are applied to a Machine-learning algorithm which predicts the current AD state for that given individual.
-- The individual is compared against 564 anonymised sample patients (previously diagnosed with AD) using data collected by the [*Alzheimer's Disease Neuroimaging Initiative*](http://adni.loni.usc.edu/).
+- The individual is compared against 564 anonymised sample patients (previously diagnosed with AD) using data collected by the [*Alzheimer's Disease Neuroimaging Initiative*](http://adni.loni.usc.edu/).[^2]
 - The comparison is presented as a 3-D visualization, whereby the individual in question can be compared visually to an extensive network of previously diagnosed patients.